Szulce/Python/Docs/praca/pandoc/Magdalena_Szulc.md

 na dzień dobry widzimy nie dokładność ze wględu na klasyfiakcję po przecinku regresja kategoryczna -> rzutowanie przedziału wartości na wartość graniczną

+score method of classifiers
+Every estimator or model in Scikit-learn has a score method after being trained on the data, usually X_train, y_train.

+When you call score on classifiers like LogisticRegression, RandomForestClassifier, etc. the method computes the accuracy score by default (accuracy is #correct_preds / #all_preds).
+By default, the score method does not need the actual predictions.
+So, when you call:

+clf.score(X_test, y_test)
+it makes predictions using X_test under the hood and uses those predictions to calculate accuracy score.
+Think of score as a shorthand to calculate accuracy since it is such a common metric.
+It is also implemented to avoid calculating accuracy like this which involves more steps:

+from sklearn.metrics import accuracy score

+preds = clf.predict(X_test)

+accuracy_score(y_test, preds)
+When using accuracy_score you need ready predictions, i.e. the function does not generate prediction using the test set under the hood.

+For classifiers, accuracy_score and score are both the same - they are just different ways of calculating the same thing.

+score method of regressors
+When score is called on regressors, the coefficient of determination - R2 is calculated by default.
+As in classifiers, the score method is simply a shorthand to calculate R2 since it is commonly used to assess the performance of a regressor.

+reg.score(X_test, y_test)
+As you see, you have to pass just the test sets to score and it is done.
+However, there is another way of calculating R2 which is:

+from sklearn.metrics import r2_score

+preds = reg.predict(X_test)

+r2_score(y_test, preds)
+Unlike the simple score, r2_score requires ready predictions - it does not calculate them under the hood.

+So, again the takeaway is r2_score and score for regressors are the same - they are just different ways of calculating the coefficient of determination.score method of classifiers
+Every estimator or model in Scikit-learn has a score method after being trained on the data, usually X_train, y_train.

+When you call score on classifiers like LogisticRegression, RandomForestClassifier, etc. the method computes the accuracy score by default (accuracy is #correct_preds / #all_preds).
+By default, the score method does not need the actual predictions.
+So, when you call:

+clf.score(X_test, y_test)
+it makes predictions using X_test under the hood and uses those predictions to calculate accuracy score.
+Think of score as a shorthand to calculate accuracy since it is such a common metric.
+It is also implemented to avoid calculating accuracy like this which involves more steps:

+from sklearn.metrics import accuracy score

+preds = clf.predict(X_test)

+accuracy_score(y_test, preds)
+When using accuracy_score you need ready predictions, i.e. the function does not generate prediction using the test set under the hood.

+For classifiers, accuracy_score and score are both the same - they are just different ways of calculating the same thing.

+score method of regressors
+When score is called on regressors, the coefficient of determination - R2 is calculated by default.
+As in classifiers, the score method is simply a shorthand to calculate R2 since it is commonly used to assess the performance of a regressor.

+reg.score(X_test, y_test)
+As you see, you have to pass just the test sets to score and it is done.
+However, there is another way of calculating R2 which is:

+from sklearn.metrics import r2_score

+preds = reg.predict(X_test)

+r2_score(y_test, preds)
+Unlike the simple score, r2_score requires ready predictions - it does not calculate them under the hood.

+So, again the takeaway is r2_score and score for regressors are the same - they are just different ways of calculating the coefficient of determination.
 +++++++++++
 Is it possible that after running the optimization my score won't get better (and even worse?) ?